Comprehensive Plan Decisions in Lancaster County

 A comprehensive plan amendment (also called a "general plan amendment" or "future land use map amendment") is a change to the municipality's long-range planning document that guides land use, transportation, infrastructure, and growth across the entire jurisdiction.

-Recent Comp Plan Amendment meetings in Lancaster County
+Recent Comprehensive Plan meetings in Lancaster County

 Every municipality maintains a comprehensive plan (sometimes called a "general plan" or "master plan") that establishes the policy framework for development.
 The plan typically includes:

-Comp Plan Amendment Regulations in South Carolina
+Comprehensive Plan Regulations in South Carolina

 7-day free trial.
 Cancel anytime.